rudravashishtha/figma_clone/README.md

 ## Contact

-For inquiries or feedback, please contact [Your Name](mailto:your.email@example.com).
+For inquiries or feedback, please contact [Rudra Vashishtha](https://www.linkedin.com/in/rudra-vashishtha-7622a3217/).